p0sty/holiday-festive/README.md

 Merry Christmas everyone :)

-I've done it in bash because it runs locally on the light (when ssh'd through developer mode) if you're on windows or easily remotely onlinux or os x as most have inbuilt python support.
+I've done it in bash because it runs locally on the light (when ssh'd through developer mode) and has few dependencies.

 usage is ./festive.sh holidayipaddress.